primiano/perfetto-docs/docs/quickstart/traceconv.md

 ## Prerequistes

-NOTE: Alternatively, skip to [this section](/docs/TODO.md) to use the Perfetto UI to convert traces to the Chrome JSON format and open these traces in the legacy UI (Catapult's chrome://tracing).
+NOTE: Alternatively, use the _"Open with legacy UI"_ link in the Perfetto UI to convert traces to the Chrome JSON format and open these traces in the chrome://tracing (also known as Catapult) UI.

 - A device running macOS/Linux
 - A Perfetto protobuf trace file